hawaii

 One of the most overlooked ranking factors is website quality.

-Slow load times, broken internal links, outdated frameworks, and poor mobile usability don’t always cause ranking drops overnight—but they limit how high a site can climb.
+Slow load times, broken internal links, outdated frameworks, and poor mobile usability don’t always cause rankings to drop overnight—but they limit how high a site can climb.

 Google favors sites that: